 · - Indications of lightning in the area

 · - Active precipitation, and evidence that it will continue

 The decision to cancel a launch is

 You may have endured bad weather when practicing with your team, but there are additional problems to deal with when several teams are launching

 We’ve learned that if we attempt to launch in poor weather described in our launch criteria, it is impossible to conduct a consistent and fair tournament.

 The first few teams may launch with no problem.

 But teams launching later will likely suffer the consequence

 This happens gradually, and may prevent a clean release of the rocket.

-If your team isn’t one of the first to launch, you will probably not be happy.
+If your team wasn’t one of the first to launch, you would not be happy.